 As a coach, Natasha supports people to create change in alignment with their values.
 She believes in people’s wholeness and supports them to connect more deeply to themselves so they can step more fully into their purpose with joy and authenticity.
 Natasha partners with people to explore how systems of oppression impact their beliefs, actions, and connections to self and others—drawing in part on her own ongoing racial equity and identity learning journey as a cis-gendered white woman.
 Natasha brings compassion, creativity, deep listening, and presence to coaching engagements.

-Natasha Winegar joined Change Elemental in 2013.
-She conducts research for our partner engagements and learning projects using methods that center the elements of transformative change.
-She has experience with organizational strategy; learning, evaluation, and program assessments; grantmaking strategy and assessments; program development; leadership development; and coaching.
-Previous clients include the Ford Foundation, the Democracy Funders Census 2020 Project, the David and Lucile Packard Foundation, the LIFT Fund, the Annie E. Casey Foundation, the Coalition for Abortion Access & Reproductive Equity/All* Above All, and Jobs With Justice.
+In our learning and research work, Natasha designs and implements projects using methods that center the elements of transformative change.
+She has experience with organizational strategy; learning, evaluation, and program assessments; grantmaking strategy and assessments; program development; and leadership development.
+She brings her communications skill and experience to these engagements, co-creating what is needed for various audiences and stakeholders.
+Previous clients include Leveraging a Network for Equity (LANE), the Ford Foundation, the Democracy Funders Census 2020 Project, the David and Lucile Packard Foundation, the LIFT Fund, the Coalition for Abortion Access & Reproductive Equity/All* Above All, and Jobs With Justice.

 Natasha also manages Change Elemental’s communications, editing our blog and other Change Elemental resources and publications.
 She is a co-author of Influencing Complex Systems Change in the Nonprofit Quarterly and the Systems Grantmaking Resource Guide.
 Natasha led our recent rebranding efforts, which more powerfully aligned our name and messaging with who we are and what we do today.